eng-assys/lumen6.0-jwt-multi-guard-auth-boilerplate/readme.md

 ## Postman Collection

-* A postman collection, with the existent endpoints, can be found at the location `/docs/AuthApp.postman_collection.json`
+* A postman collection and its correspondent environment, with the possible endpoints, can be found at the directory `/docs`

 ### Available user's Endpoints [api/v1/users]
 * /register - Register a new user